-In 2007, the Legislature enacted statutory changes that required most county, municipal, and special district governments to reduce their 2007-08 millage rates below their rolled back rates.
+In 2007, the Legislature enacted statutory changes requiring most county, municipal, and special district governments to reduce their 2007-08 millage rates below their rolled back rates.
 Exceptions were made for certain fiscally limited governments and for certain types of activities.
 Local governments were allowed to override the prescribed rate reductions by extraordinary votes of their governing boards or by referenda of the electorate.
-For fiscal year 2008-09 and beyond, the same legislation limited growth in each county's, city's, or independent special district's property tax levies to growth in state per capita personal income growth plus growth attributable to the value of net new construction added to the tax roll each year.
+For fiscal year 2008-09 and beyond, the same legislation limited growth of each county, city, and independent special district property tax levy to the growth in state per capita personal income growth plus growth attributable to the value of net new construction added to the tax roll each year.
 Again, overrides of the limitation are allowed by certain extraordinary votes or referenda.